 Join our free career coaching scheme when you finish the course.
 Work with our experts to find work and create a winning CV, job application letters, career blogs, websites and social media profiles.
-Stay on the scheme as long as you want.
+Stay on the scheme as long as you need to.

-Use the CMP Charter Mark on your CV, website and stationery.
+Use the CMP Charter Mark on your CV, website, professional profiles and stationery.

 I am the tutor for students on CMP’s proofreading and editing course.

 I have a BA and a PhD in classics, and am a member of both the Society for Editors and Proofreaders (SfEP) and the Association of Freelance Editors, Proofreaders and Indexers of Ireland (AFEPI).

 I run my own editing business, Irish Academic Editing My skills include proofreading, copyediting, substantive editing, editorial training, and academic writing.

 My clients include academic publishers such as Swales & Willis (for Routledge), Irish Academic Press and Colourpoint Educational Books, local authorities, academic institutions, and individual writers and researchers.

 I was a lecturer in arts and humanities for 20 years and have published five academic books and numerous journal articles in the area of classics and the history of 18th century travel and collecting.